Julien-Blanc-tgcm/indexed_array/docs/introduction.md

 the index.
 While the use of `.at()` can detect it at run-time, it would be better if we could diagnose it at compile time.

 Last, but not least, not every value set starts at 0.
-This is an extract the linux documentation:
+This is an extract of the linux documentation:

 ```
 struct tm {